Azure/maximo/README.md

 * An active Azure subscription.
   * A quota of at least 40 vCPU allowed for your VM type of choice (Dsv4 recommended).
 Request [a quota increase](https://docs.microsoft.com/azure/azure-portal/supportability/regional-quota-requests) if needed.
   * You will need subscription owner permissions for the deployment.
+    * If you cannot obtain subscription level permissions, it is possible to target a resource group in the `install-config.yaml` file instead.
 * A domain or subdomain.
 If you don't have one, you can register one through Azure using an App Service Domain.
   * If you will be using a subdomain, you will need to delegate authority of the sub domain to the public Azure DNS Zone as described [here](https://docs.microsoft.com/azure/dns/delegate-subdomain)
 * Access to the IBM licensing service for IBM Maximo.